 There are two modes (term 3.2.16) to resolve relative references to targets.
 Resolution in the internal target mode provides parts and that in the external target mode provides external resources.

-Relationships have relationship identifiers (term 3.2.15) such that they may be distinguished from one another and may be referred to within a source part.
-If it is necessary to associate a relationship with a specific point in a source part, the identifier of the relationship is embedded at that point.
+Relationships have relationship identifiers (term 3.2.15).
+These identifiers allow relationships to be distinguished from one another.
+An identifier can also be used to associate the target of a relationship with a specific point in a source part (for example, to represent a hyperlink), by embedding the relationship identifier at that point.

-3.2.15A relationship has a relationship type (term 3.2.8), an absolute IRI for identifying the role of the relationship.
+A relationship has a relationship type (term 3.2.8), an absolute IRI for identifying the role of the relationship.

 Relationships are represented in XML in a Relationships part.
 Each part in the package that is the source of one or more relationships has an associated Relationships part.
 This part holds the list of relationships for the source part.
 For more information on the Relationships namespace and relationship types, see Annex E.